-- 1. Currently Reading: Customize Your WordPress Admin Area with White Label Branding
+- 1. Currently Reading: Customize and White Label Your WordPress Admin

 - 2. How to Customize Your WordPress Admin User Interface